English conditional sentences: First conditional

 "First conditional" or "conditional I" refers to a pattern used in predictive conditional sentences, i.e. those that concern consequences of a probable future event (see Types of conditional sentence).
-In the basic first conditional pattern, the condition is expressed using the present tense (having future meaning in this context.
-In some common fixed expressions or in old-fashioned or formal The present subjunctive is occasionally found.
+In the basic first conditional pattern, the condition is expressed using the present tense (having future meaning in this context).
+In some common fixed expressions or in old-fashioned or formal contexts, the present subjunctive is occasionally found.
 For example:If need be, we'll rent a car. see use of the present subjunctive), and the consequence using the future construction with will (or shall):